-Notes: The figure shows the estimated effects of online instruction on different sub-samples of students, divided based on their background characteristics.
+Notes: The figure shows the estimated effects of online instruction on different subsamples of students, divided based on their background characteristics.
+The dependent variable is the total exam score standardized across the whole sample.
 For continuous characteristics such as commute time and conscientiousness, the "Higher" group refers to students with above-median levels of the characteristic.
 For each characteristic, we use a model with two interaction terms (between online instruction and two subsample indicators), controlling for course fixed effects and student fixed effects.
 We cluster standard errors at the student level; the error bars indicate 95% confidence intervals.
 We then test the difference between the two interaction terms and report the p-values.
 Finally, we apply the Romano-Wolf multiple testing correction to all estimates and report the corrected the p-values for the between-group differences.